 Residents in northern Louisiana, Shreveport in particular, recently experienced a severe storm that brought significant amounts of hail to the area.
 Although hail is not as pressing of a threat in Louisiana as it is on the Great Plains (a region that is dubbed “Hail Alley” by the Weather Channel), the damage it causes should still not be taken lightly.

-This discrepancy in cost is not overlooked by insurance companies in Louisiana.
+Insurance companies in Louisiana do not overlook this discrepancy in cost.
 If your more expensive roof is damaged by hail, an adjustor may suggest that vinyl or fiberglass shingles are your only option for replacement.
 Such a situation is far more cost-effective for insurance companies, but for the homeowner who is already saddled with a hefty deductible, the prospect of downgrading (and potentially decreasing his home’s value with the roofing change) should not be entertained.

 If a claim is made, and the insurance company insists upon a reduction in roofing quality, homeowners should pursue further negotiations with their insurance company’s adjuster.
 If all else fails, you may want to speak with your Louisiana insurance lawyer.

 Some Louisiana Coastal Policies May Exclude Wind & Hail- Storm Advice For Louisiana Insurance Consumers

 State of Louisiana Consumer’s Guide To Homeowners Insurance